dougludlow/ng2-bs3-modal/README.md

 > npm install --save ng2-bs3-modal
 ```

-Include a reference to the bundle in your html:
+Using [SystemJS](https://github.com/systemjs/systemjs), include a reference to the systemjs bundle in your html:

 ```html
 <script src="node_modules/ng2-bs3-modal/bundles/ng2-bs3-modal.js"></script>
 ```

-Or, if you're using [SystemJS](https://github.com/systemjs/systemjs), add a mapping to your System.config:
+Alternatively, you can add a mapping to your `System.config`:

 ```javascript
 System.config({